×

 [thunder rumbles]

 Modern video players and streaming services will group subtitles and closed captions together, but this is incorrect.
-For instance, Netflix lists both under the “Subtitles” heading.
+For instance, Netflix lists both under the “subtitles” heading.
 It does have a “[CC]” abbreviation next to closed captions to set them apart.

 Still, that doesn’t mean anything to someone who doesn’t know what [CC] means.
-All this leads to the incorrect assumption closed captions are the same as subtitles.
-However, there are key differences between closed captioning vs subtitles.

 Open and Closed Captions

-Captions can be open or closed.
-Both serve the same purpose.
-But, while you can turn closed captions on and off, you can’t do the same with their open counterparts.
+However, while you can turn closed captions on and off, you can’t do the same with open captions.

 Open captions are embedded in the video files preventing viewers from turning them off.
 They’re hard-coded or burned and encoded with the film.
 Many producers choose open captions for audiences who may not have the ability to turn the captions on/off or even know the option is there.